• Skip to primary navigation

 Jump to Recipe

-3-Ingredient Cranberry Cream Cheese Pies make a perfect last-minute Thanksgiving dessert!
+These cranberry cream cheese hand pies make a perfect last-minute Thanksgiving dessert!
 Made with puff pastry, cream cheese, and cranberry sauce.
-These are great for dessert and they fit right in at breakfast, too!
+They are great for dessert and fit right in at breakfast, too!

 If you’re squeezed for time, allow the puff pastry to thaw on the counter for about 30 minutes.
 Set a timer!
 If puff pastry gets warm, it’s hard to work with and doesn’t puff during baking.
 If the pastry sheets thaw before you’re ready to use, pop them in the refrigerator.

-Once thawed, unfold the puff pastry sheets and cut into squares, about 3 1/2 x 3 1/2 inches each.
-No need to roll out the dough.
+Once thawed, unfold the puff pastry sheets and cut into squares, about 4 ½ x 4 ½ inches each.

 Can I use homemade cranberry sauce?